Latent symmetry in a minimal non-Hermitian trimer: Results and discussion

 We thus observe a coherent and bounded energy exchange between the latent sites $\ket{1}$ and $\ket{2}$ and the singlet mode $\ket{3}$ even though the spectrum of the trimer has a complex eigenvalue $\lambda_0$.

-The cospectral analysis has revealed an exceptional point living in the bright sector of the trimer when the condition $\gamma = \gamma_c = \sqrt{2}\kappa$ is satisfied.
+The cospectral analysis and dark-state formation has revealed an EP living in the bright sector of the trimer when the condition $\gamma = \gamma_c = \sqrt{2}\kappa$ is satisfied.
 In this case, the matrix given by \eqref{matrixPT} can be written as $H(\chi)_B = (\omega + \mu )I + N$, where $I$ is the $2x2$ identity matrix and